asweigart/pyinputplus/README.md

 # PyInputPlus

-A Python 2 and 3 module to provide input()- and raw_input()-like functions with additional validation features.
+A Python 2 and 3 module to provide input()- and raw_input()-like functions with additional validation features, including:

+* Re-prompting the user if they enter invalid input.
+* Validating for numeric, boolean, date, time, or yes/no responses.
+* Timeouts or retry limits for user responses.
+* Specifying regexes for whitelists or blacklists of responses.
+* Specifying ranges for numeric inputs.
+* Presenting menus with bulleted, lettered, or numbered options.
+* Allowing case-sensitive or case-insensitive responses.

 Installation
 ============